alexeykarnachev/anekdot_ru_crawler/README.md

 - `[END_OF_DIALOG]` - end of item separator.

 Note that, all whitespace symbols are replaced with one space symbol.
-So, there are no any new line ot tabulation symbols in the data.
+So, there are no any new line or tabulation symbols in the data.